-Tired of copying and pasting the copyright symbol (©) every time you need it in a document, text or email?
-Find out here how to type the copyright symbol on Windows using keyboard shortcut or emoji panel.
+Tired of constantly copying and pasting the copyright symbol ( © ) every time you need it in a document, text or email?
+Typing it might be easier than you think.
+Find out here how to type the copyright symbol on a Windows PC ⤓ handily using a keyboard shortcut or the emoji panel.

-How to Type the Copyright Symbol ( © ) on Windows
+How to Type the Copyright Symbol ( © ) on a Windows PC Keyboard

 You can enter the copyright symbol (©) using various methods, each with its own advantages and discontents.